 Want to talk to a licensed attorney instead?
 Get Law on Call today for only $9 a month.

 A power of attorney is the legal vehicle through which one person may be granted authority to act for another person in financial, legal, or medical matters.
 The scope of the authority granted may be broad or specific, as desired.
-The power granted may also be indefinite or temporal, as desired.
+The power granted may also be indefinite or temporary, as desired.

 In the language of the power of attorney document, the person granting the power of attorney is referred to as the “principal.”
 The person granted decision-making power is known as the “agent” or “attorney-in-fact.”
 (We’ll call them the “agent” on this page.)